Rahul Bheke: Mumbai City

+Benguluru

+On 7 July 2024, following the expiry of his Mumbai City contract, Bheke rejoined Bengaluru FC on a two-year deal.

 International career

-Bheke got his call-up for the senior national team under the head coach Igor Štimac after his excellent performance in the 2018-19 Indian Super League season along with five other rookies.
+Bheke got his call-up for the senior national team under the head coach Igor Štimac after his excellent performance in the 2018–19 Indian Super League season along with five other rookies.
 Bheke made his international debut against Curaçao in 2019 King's Cup on 5 June 2019 which turned out to be a 3–1 loss to India.

 After the King's Cup, Bheke was called up for the Indian squad to take part in the 2022 FIFA World Cup qualifiers.
 He played his first of the qualifiers on 5 September 2019 against Oman, which India lost 1–2.
 He also played in India's match against Qatar on 10 September, where India put on an excellent show, as they drew against the continental champions 0–0.
 Bheke also appeared in the second qualifying match against Qatar on 3 June 2021, where he was booked twice, resulting in a red card in the early 17th minute of the game.
 India ended up losing the match 0–1 at full-time.

-He scored his first international goal against Bahrain on 23 March 2022 in their 2–1 defeat.
+Bheke scored his first international goal against Bahrain on 23 March 2022 in an eventual 2–1 loss.